-Lovatt’s other movie roles — all Kiwi — include Savage Honeymoon (as the straightjacketed husband who encounters the Savage family), Show of Hands (as a down-on-his-luck car-yard owner) and 2012 conspiracy thriller The Cure.
+Lovatt’s other movies — all Kiwi — include the "mad, epic", rainsodden shoot of Savage Honeymoon (playing opposite Theresa Healey, as the straightjacketed husband who encounters the Savage family), Show of Hands (as a down-on-his-luck car-yard owner) and conspiracy thriller The Cure.
 Off-screen, Lovatt has kept his acting skills sharp by taking Bruce Mason’s classic extended monologue The End of the Golden Weather to Edinburgh; and performing it on Mason’s beloved Takapuna beach, each Christmas day.

 Kate Barker, 'The Underworld Connection -Stephen Lovatt talks to Kate Barker' - Titan’s Xena Magazine, July 2000

 Robert Koehler.
 'This is Not a Love Story' (Review) - Variety, 28 July 2002

 Wendy Lloyd, 'Interviews > Stephen Lovatt' The Perfect Blend website.
 Loaded 21 October 2006.
 Accessed 28 March 2012

 Janet McAllister, 'Review: When the Rain Stops Falling at Herald Theatre' - NZ Herald, 7 June 2010